chandms/chandms.github.io/_pages/about.md

 # Updates

+- **[March 2025]** I gave a guest lecture in Purdue’s CS 361 course on 'Introduction to XR and Security & Privacy Challenges'.

 - **[January 2025]** I have received an internship offer from Meta and will be in Seattle during Summer'25.

 - **[Januray 2025]** Our work about XR security was accepted in USENIX Security'25.